 Revenue is recognized to the extent that it is probable that the economic benefits associated with the transaction will flow to the Group and the amount of revenue can be measured reliably.
 Revenue is measured at the fair value of the consideration received, excluding discounts, rebates, and other sales taxes or duty.
 The Group assesses its revenue arrangements against specific criteria in order to determine if it is acting as principal or agent.
 The Group has concluded that it is acting as principal in all its revenue agreements.
-The following specific recognized:
+The following specific recognition criteria must also be met before revenue is recognized:

-Revenue from Petroleum Operation
+Revenue from petroleum operation